lczub/robotframework-magik/README.rst

  D:\pyenv\robot\scripts\activate
  cd D:\robotframework-magik
  pybot --critical DsView* --variablefile resources/params/variables_sw43_cbg.py examples

 Alternative installations under Jython_ or with the *Standalone JAR distribution* in a Java environment see `RobotFramework UserGuide Installation`_

 - compatability with Jython 2.7 or the *Standalone JAR distribution* is not full tested currently

+Alternatively use `PortablePythonWithRobot`_, a portable (standalone) installation of the test automation `Robot Framework`_ which includes *robotframework-magik*, the *Ride* editor and sample scripts.

 History
 ^^^^^^^^^^^^